TestoPrime Reviews: Compared vs Other Test Boosters (See Who Wins)

 - Vitamin D dosage could be higher

-TestoPrime users should experience results in terms of energy and increased libido in the first 1-2 weeks.
-However, body composition changes can take 3-4 weeks; and continue improving beyond this duration (thus multiple bottles may be purchased for better results in the long term).
+In our experience, TestoPrime increases energy and libido in the first 1-2 weeks.
+However, body composition changes can take 3–4 weeks and typically continue improving beyond this point (thus multiple bottles may be purchased for better results in the long term).

 1 bottle lasts 30 days.
-When customers purchase 2 bottles, they will receive a 3rd bottle for free; thus making it cheaper to buy in bulk.
+When customers purchase two bottles, they will receive a third bottle for free, thus making it cheaper to buy in bulk.